 (4) The proposed hybrid framework provides a systematic methodology to integrate the qualitative knowledge and quantitative knowledge for the hierarchical risk assessment of complicated UAVs.

-As shown in TABLE II, according to the qualitative knowledge of UAVs’ logic compositions, the complicated UAV is abstracted and transformed into a hierarchical system with weights (UAVs-subsystems-equipment-CM parameters), which is easy to operate and provide the full consideration to each key risk-related factor.
+As shown in TABLE II, according to the qualitative knowledge of UAVs’ logic compositions, the complicated UAV is abstracted and transformed into a hierarchical system with weights (UAVs-subsystems-equipment-CM parameters), which is easy to operate and provide full consideration to each key risk-related factor.
 In addition, according to the quantitative CM data, the real-time hierarchical risk is quantified comprehensively with the help of RFA, adaptive GMM, and dynamic FCE.
 Through this hybrid framework, we integrate the qualitative knowledge and the quantitative knowledge systematically, and then implement the scientific and reasonable hierarchical risk assessment for complicated UAV, which can also be referred to by other similar scenarios.

 (5) The hierarchical risk assessment results can provide quantitative support with the risk control of UAVs.